GeertRoks/HardwareAnalyzer/doc/LOG.md

   - I tried installing vim on my Pi, so I thought I should first update everything (which I now know is wrong).
 So I did `sudo apt-get update` and then `sudo apt-get upgrade`.
 It updated about 300 apps and after it was done.
 3 couldn't be installed because there was no more room on my sd.
 Therefore there was no more room for even doing `cd`.
 Because that makes a temporary file of a few bytes.
 So I came to the conclusion I needed to install a fresh version of Raspbian. `TODO:add info about how to install Raspbian.`

 May 4th:
-  - `TODO: add more info`.
-Lite didn't work that well.
-Autologin, SSH.
-Installed desktop version.
-Enabled SSH, SPI, I2C, GPIO.
+  - Raspbian Lite didn't work verry well.
+It hasn't standard autologin and SSH isn't enabled automaticly.
+It seemed a lot of work to find out so I just installed the desktop version, wich is just a few minutes of work.
+  - I enabled SSH, SPI, I2C and GPIO functionality.
 Installed bcm2835 library.
 Rewritten blink sketch.
 Git cloned HardwareAnalyzer on Pi.
-Realized that I hadn't committed that much, because I never had working code.
-Committed work, so It could be pulled.
+Realized that I hadn't committed much, because I never had working code.
+So I committed my current nonworking code, so it could be pulled to my Raspbery.

 May 6th:
-  - `TODO: add more info`Got audio working with help of this [video](https://www.youtube.com/watch?v=3pXB90IDNoY).
+  - Got audio working with help of this [video](https://www.youtube.com/watch?v=3pXB90IDNoY).
 Output circuit is different from the video.
 I've used the circuit of [Electrosmash](https://www.electrosmash.com/images/tech/pedal-pi/pedal_pi_block_diagram.jpg).
 Created branches, but not sure if I did it right or in a useful way.
 [Play sound from usb](https://devtidbits.com/2013/03/21/using-usb-external-hard-disk-flash-drives-with-to-your-raspberry-pi/).

 May 7th:
   - Presentation in Class.
 Asked help for branches.